 Shadow Brook (northwest watershed) and Duck Pond Brook (south / southeast watershed, Beachwood area) are also important streams in the watershed.
-However, these streams are prone to drying up during the summer months and then only run during storm events while Lily Brook runs all year.
+These are also perennial streams but are prone to drying up during the summer months under extreme drought conditions.

 The watershed is characterized by light to medium density residential housing present along the western, southern, and southeastern portions of the lake shoreline.
 According to the 2020 MA GIS data, there are approximately 1,300 properties in the Stockbridge Bowl watershed.
-The northern portion of the immediate lake shoreline is occupied by large tracts of land including the lake boat launch and parking area, the Kripalu Center for Yoga and Health, the Berkshire County Day School, Camp Mah-Kee-Nac, Gould Meadows (Town property), Bullard Woods (Stockbridge Bowl Association property) and Tanglewood.
+The northern portion of the immediate lake shoreline is occupied by large tracts of land including the lake boat launch and parking area (Commonwealth of Massachusetts property managed by the Town of Stockbridge), the Kripalu Center for Yoga and Health, the Berkshire County Day School, Camp Mah-Kee-Nac, Gould Meadows (Town of Stockbridge property), Bullard Woods (Stockbridge Bowl Association property) and Tanglewood.
 The majority of the eastern shoreline, southern shoreline, and a portion of the western shorelines are connected to sewer.
-We assume the remaining properties use septic systems.
+The remaining properties use septic systems.